hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Incidents triggered by the Cloudlock policy engine when a policy detection criteria result in a match in an object (document, field, folder, post, or file)

+- Cloud Web Security (CWS)
+  - previously known as Cisco Scan Safe
+  - enforce secure communication to and from the Internet
+  - use the Cisco AnyConnect Secure Mobility Client 3.0 to provide remote workers the same level of security as onsite employees when using a laptop issued by Cisco
+  - eliminate the <span style="color: #bb6600;">need to backhaul traffic</span> through headquarters for remote workers

 - Talos
   - <span style="color: #bb6600;">IP and Domain Data Center</span>
     - tracking the reputation of IP addresses for email and web traffic